How to Improve Google Image Search Ranking

-Google says in its image best practices page (linked to earlier) that “when it makes sense, consider placing the most important image near the top of the page.”
+In its image best practices page (linked to earlier), Google says that “when it makes sense, consider placing the most important image near the top of the page.”

 But in the SEJ webinar, Illyes said that you can put an image “pretty much anywhere on the page” and it can be picked up and shown in Google Images if it’s relevant to the query.